-After two years of seesaw negotiations, Canada, the United States and Mexico signed a new North American trade agreement to replace NAFTA on November 30, 2018.
-The USMCA, as the new deal is known, still needs to be ratified by all three countries before it comes into effect.
+Canada, the United States and Mexico signed a new North American trade agreement to replace NAFTA on November 30, 2018.
+The USMCA (or CUSMA in Canada) came into force in Canada in July 2020.

 - The New NAFTA is a missed opportunity for gender equality, by Laura Macondald and Nadia Ibrahim, January 23, 2019